From Sega Retro

 The Dreamcast was Sega's last home console, and developed primarily to detoxify the Sega brand.
 Western trust in Sega had been reduced following the dismal performance of the Sega Mega-CD, Sega 32X and Sega Saturn, and Sega were keen to regain the trust seen in the days of the Sega Mega Drive.
 Faced with increased competition from Sony, Nintendo and Microsoft, the Dreamcast landed in a distant fourth place, and Sega largely pulled out of the console business as a result.
+Many of Sega's games still in development for the Dreamcast at the time of its discontinuation were eventually released for other platforms, leading to the Dreamcast Diaspora.
 However, the innovative features of the Dreamcast along with a strong library of games means the console still has a large, dedicated fanbase, to the extent that Dreamcast games are still being released commercially today.

 One of the main features of the Dreamcast aside from cutting edge graphics for 1998/1999, is the built-in 56K modem.
 This gives users access to the Internet for web browsing, chat, email and (perhaps most importantly) online gaming.
 It was the first console to offer online features straight out of the box, and the first to offer these features worldwide, rather than in select markets.